datatags/minion-blast-tags/README.md

 The files provided here are Proxmark3 dump files, with a `.json` and `.bin` for each.
 Only blocks 0x04 to 0x10 (4 to 16) are important here, but the remaining zero bytes out to the size of NTAG215 are included since the dumps were produced from those.
+If you're using something other than a Proxmark to write these to tags, the `.json` files should be readable and reasonably short enough that you can copy the required blocks by hand if needed.

 This information is current as of 2023-12-04